-The purple color comes from the Azo chemicals used in the production of the organic dye.
-This dye crystallizes at a known rate when exposed to a laser, which is what happens when the disc is being "burned."
-This gives the burned area of the disc a slightly different color.
+DVD-R discs are purple because of the Azo chemicals used in the production if its organic dye.
+A recordable DVD-R disc also contains a dye layer sandwiched between two layers of polycarbonate.
+However, the dye later does not contain any information yet.
+The organic dye mentioned earlier crystalizes at a known rate when exposed to a laser, when it is “burned.”
+The burned area of the disc will turn a slightly different color.